sophiedmcintyre/Mind-Mapping/README.md

 - U.S. History by OpenStax (https://openstax.org/details/books/us-history)

 How To Use:
+- download the pdf from https://openstax.org/details/books/us-history
-- run pdfToText.py with U.S._Hisotry.pdf as the input to get textbook.txt
+- run pdfToText.py with U.S._History.pdf as the input to get textbook.txt
 - pick sections from textbook.txt to be analyzed
 - run corefsummary.py with desired section (Must be running the Stanford CoreNLP server)